Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC: Observability limits

-A complementary evaluation was performed for the same values of the VLQ mass and Yukawa couplings, for different ML discriminator thresholds, as shown in \Cref{fig:chi15-ul-Disc}.
+A complementary evaluation is carried out for the same values of the VLQ masses and Yukawa couplings at different ML discriminator thresholds, as shown in \Cref{fig:chi20-ul-Disc}.

 The purpose of this comparison is to assess the variation of the exclusion limits under the concurrent increase in signal purity and decrease in event yields.
-As observed, within the range $D \in [0.8, 0.925]$, the intersection point between the $S_{\text{ev}}$ and $\mu^{95} \times S_{\text{ev}}$ curves shifts by less than 0.1~TeV.
-Given the qualitative scope of this study, this variation is not considered significant, especially in view of the relatively large uncertainties associated with detector simulation, parton distribution functions, and jet reconstruction effects.
+As observed, within the range $D \in [0.80, 0.925]$, the intersection point between the $S_{\text{ev}}$ and $\mu^{95} \times S_{\text{ev}}$ curves shifts by $\approx0.5$~TeV during the transition from $D=0.80$ to $D=0.90$, while the change to $D=0.925$ presents a shift of only $0.1$~TeV.
+Considering the large uncertainties associated with the detector simulation, the parton distribution functions and jet reconstruction effects, this variation can be considered insignificant, especially in the case of the higher discriminator thresholds.
+At $D=0.80$ we gain a sizable fraction of background events, leading to a worse sensitivity of the model.
+These effects might be reduced with future improvements in the measurements.

-In summary, the exclusion analysis based on both the toy–based Monte Carlo and asymptotic $CL_s$ methods provides consistent and robust limits on the $S_{uu}$ resonance mass across different parameter configurations.
-The expected 95\%~C.L. exclusion limits are found to vary between approximately 8.2 and 9.3~TeV, depending on the assumed vectorlike quark mass, Yukawa couplings, and ML discriminator threshold.
-Larger $y_{uu}$ values extend the $S_{uu}$ mass constraints, while higher $m_\chi$ values slightly reduce sensitivity, in agreement with the corresponding cross-section behavior.
+In summary, the exclusion analysis based on both the toy–based MC and asymptotic $CL_s$ methods provides consistent and robust limits on the $S_{uu}$ mass across different parameter configurations.
+The expected 95\%~C.L. exclusion limits are found to vary between approximately 8 and 9 TeV, depending on the assumed vectorlike quark mass, Yukawa couplings, and ML discriminator threshold.
+Larger $y_{uu}$ values extend the $S_{uu}$ mass constraints, while higher $m_\chi$ values have a minimal influence on $M_S$ sensitivity, in agreement with the corresponding cross section behavior.
 The overall consistency of the two statistical approaches and the limited impact of the ML discriminator confirm the stability and reliability of the exclusion limits obtained for the $S_{uu}$ model at the HL-LHC experiments.